thomasp85/gganimate/README.md

 ![unnamed-chunk-8](README/README-fig-unnamed-chunk-8-.gif)

-Finally, note that you can control your animation with the same options described in [ani.options](http://www.inside-r.org/packages/cran/animation/docs/ani.options), passed directly to `gg_animate` or to `ani.options` beforehand.
+You can control your animation with the same options described in [ani.options](http://www.inside-r.org/packages/cran/animation/docs/ani.options), passed directly to `gg_animate` or to `ani.options` beforehand.
 For example, you could make the plot faster or slower with the `interval` argument:

 ```r
 gg_animate(p, interval = .2)